ucsf-wynton/wynton-website-hpc/docs/hpc/status/incidents-current.md

 #### <span style="color: orange;">Full downtime</span>

+**Update**: The maintenance and upgrade of the Wynton network switch was successful and is now completed.
+We also made progress of recovering the failed ZFS storage targets.
+To maximize our chances at a full recovery, Wynton will be kept down until the consultant completes their initial assessment.
+Details: The contracted ZFS consultant started to work on recovering the failed ZFS storage targets that we have on four servers.
+During the two hours of work, they quickly recovered another three targets on on the first server, leaving us with only one failed target on that server.
+Attempts of the same recovery method on the second and third servers were not successful.
+There was no time today to work on the fourth server.
+The recovery work will resume tomorrow.
+After the initial recovery attempt has been attempted on all targets, the consultant, who is one of the lead ZFS developers, plans to load a development version of ZFS on the servers in order to perform more thorough and deep-reaching recovery attempts.
+<br><span class="timestamp">May 23, 17:00 PDT</span>

 **Update**: Wynton will be kept down until the ZFS-recovery consultant has completed their initial assessment.
 If they get everything back quickly, Wynton will come back up swiftly.
 If recovery takes longer, or is less certain, we will look at coming back up without the problematic storage targets.
 As the purchase is being finalized, we hope that the consultant can start their work either on Tuesday or Wednesday.
 The UCSF Networking Team is performing more maintenance on the switch tonight.
 <br><span class="timestamp">May 22, 23:30 PDT</span>

 **Update**: The cluster will be kept offline until at least Tuesday May 23.
 The BeeGFS file-system failure is because 24 out of 144 ZFS storage targets got corrupted.
 These 24 storage targets served our "group" storage, which means only files written to `/wynton/group`, `/wynton/protected/group`, and `/wynton/protected/project` within the past couple of months are affected.
 Files under `/wynton/home` and `/wynton/scratch` are not affected.
 We are scanning the BeeGFS file system to identify exactly which files are affected.
 Thus far, we have managed to recover 6 (25%) out of the 24 failed targets.
 The remaining 18 targets are more complicated and we are working with a vendor to start helping us recover them next week.
 <br><span class="timestamp">May 19, 10:15 PDT</span>

+**Update**: Automatic cleanup of `/wynton/scratch` has been disabled.
+<br><span class="timestamp">May 18, 23:00 PDT</span>

 **Update**: Several ZFS storage targets that are used by BeeGFS experienced failures during the scheduled maintenance window.
 There is a very high risk of partial data loss, but we will do everything possible to minimize the loss.
 In addition, the Wynton core network switch failed and needs to be replaced.
 The UCSF IT Infrastructure Network Services Team works with the vendor to get a rapid replacement.
 <br><span class="timestamp">May 17, 16:30 PDT</span>